tweag/linear-base/README.md

 * First, if you are writing a linear function, you cannot use the standard non-linear data types, functions and classes in `base`.
 Even simple uses of `base` facilities break down.
-For instance, if `n` is a linearly bound `Int`, and the RHS of an definition uses `n + 1`, this will not type check.
+For instance, if `n` is a linearly bound `Int`, the RHS of an definition cannot write `n + 1` --- this will not type check.
 We need linear variants of `Functor`s, `Monad`s, `($)`, etc.

-* Second, there are several primitive data structures, functions and classes that can only be safely released with `-XLinearHaskell`. _Some of these are new and exciting because they are not in `base`._ For example, the API for file IO released by `linear-base` is safe unlike the current API for file IO in `base` which allows, say, reading from a closed file handle.
+* Second, there are several primitive data structures, functions and classes that can only be safely released with `-XLinearHaskell`. _Some of these are new and exciting because they are not in `base`._ For example, the API for file IO released by `linear-base` is safe unlike the current API which allows, say, reading from a closed file handle.
   Consider another good example: `linear-base` releases a safe API for mutable arrays allowing values to be updated in place!